International

 However, the way is wide open for any state to create money/credit

-repayable, and is so repaid and cancelled, there cannot possibly
+is repayable, and is so repaid and cancelled, there cannot

-be any inflationary effect.
-There would, in particular, be
+possibly be any inflationary effect.
+There would, in particular,

-no inflationary effect if the interest-free loan were to be
+be no inflationary effect if the interest-free loan were

-spent on public capital works.
-Repayment of the loan, of course,
+to be spent on public capital works.
+Repayment of the loan,

-would come from taxes, but taxes much lower than they would
+of course, would come from taxes, but taxes much lower than

 xxxxxAt which point the supporter

-the resources available for the private sector.
-As everybody
+will reduce the resources available for the private sector.

-possible cost i.e., without interest.
-This in no way crowds
+lowest possible cost i.e., without interest.
+This in no

-out the private sector.
-It only means that when public capital
+way crowds out the private sector.
+It only means that when

-spending is done, it is done cheaply, instead of expensively.
+public capital spending is done, it is done cheaply, instead

 7.5 Clean green investment